dmburl/python-ai-projects/Picture2text/README.md

 ---

 **5) Troubleshooting**
-- If you see an error about `google-generativeai` not installed: run `pip install -r requirements.txt` and then try again.
+- If you see an error about `google-generativeai` not installed: run `pip install google-generativeai` and then try again.
 - If the GUI does not open and you see errors about `tkinter`:
   - **On macOS:** make sure you installed Python from python.org (the installer includes tkinter support).
 If you used Homebrew Python and tkinter is missing, install the Tcl/Tk frameworks or use python.org installer.
   - **On Linux:** install `python3-tk` (example `sudo apt install python3-tk`).